• Search Search Please fill out this field.

 Many companies engage in opt-in or permission marketing , which limits their mailing or emailing to people who have indicated a willingness to receive it.
 Lists of opt-in subscribers are particularly valuable as they indicate a real interest in the products or services being advertised.

-Direct marketing is one of the most popular and effective marketing tools in order to establish a direct connection with a target audience.
+Direct marketing is one of the most popular and effective marketing tools to establish a direct connection with a target audience.
 Direct marketing has its appeal, particularly to companies on a shoestring budget who can't afford to pay for television or internet advertising campaigns.
-Especially as the world becomes increasingly connected through digital platforms, social media becomes an effective way to market to customers.
+As the world becomes increasingly connected through digital platforms, social media becomes an effective way to market to customers.

-The main drawback with direct marketing, however, is the profile-raising and image building that comes with a third party accrediting your brand.
-For example, although a company may pay for a sponsored article in The New York Times, this can greatly enhance a brand's image and can help "seal the deal" with customers who are willing to trust a supposedly unbiased source or external opinion.
+The main drawback with direct marketing is the profile-raising and image-building that comes with a third party accrediting your brand.
+A sponsored article, say, in The New York Times can cost a lot of money.
+However, the visibility is huge and it can greatly enhance a brand's image and help "seal the deal" with customers, who are willing to trust a supposedly unbiased source or external opinion.

 By its nature, the effectiveness of a direct marketing campaign is easier to measure than other types of advertising, since brands can analyze their own analytics, track unique source codes, and tweak strategies effectively without going through a middleman.
 The company can measure its success by how many consumers make the call, return the card, use the coupon, or click on the link.